Brueckner Rhododendron Gardens

 The gardens were originally part of a large estate owned by the Harris family, who were prominent landowners in the area.

-The park was acquired by the City of Mississauga in 1975, and was originally known as Cranberry Cove Park.
+The land was acquired by the City of Mississauga in 1975, and opened as a park called Cranberry Cove Park in 1982.

 It was renamed Rhododendron Gardens in 1990.
 And then came a final name change to Brueckner Rhododendron Gardens in 2008.